corvert/cypher/markdown.md

 # Cyper Tool
 ## The Cyper Tool functions
-The Cypher Tool is a command-line application crafted for encrypting and decrypting messages using diverse ciphers.
+The Cypher Tool is a command-line application crafted for encrypting and decrypting messages using different ciphers.
 It enables users to encode plain text for confidentiality or decode ciphered text to restore the original content.

 ## Usage of the tool with an example